Edit in Office using the Office Connector

 - Edit files using the Atlassian Companion app

 Allows you to edit any type of file, if you have a compatible application installed.
-Requires you to install the Atlassian Companion app.
+Requires you to install Companion on your computer.

 - Edit in Office using the Office Connector

 Allows you to edit Microsoft Excel, PowerPoint, and Word files with a compatible browser and Microsoft Office application.
-Provided for organizations who can't use the Atlassian Companion app.
+Provided for organizations who can't use Companion.

 Your Confluence administrator will decide which method is best for your organisation.

 To check which method is available in your site, go to the file preview (click an image or file thumbnail).
-If you see the Edit with option, your site is using the Companion app method, so the information on this page doesn't apply to you.
+If you see the Edit button, your site is using the Companion app method, so the information on this page doesn't apply to you.